peggyjs/peggy/README.md

     seq "list of numbers"
       = integer ("," integer)*

-then PEG.js prefers an error message that implies a smaller attempted parse
+then Peggy prefers an error message that implies a smaller attempted parse
 tree:

 > Expected end of input but "," found.